wirehell/java-driver/faq/README.md

 using the logback logging framework, which provides the capability to include [packaging data] for classes in stack traces.

-For Netty in particular, the driver offers an alternative artifact that shades its netty dependency, allowing you to use newer or older versions of netty in your application without impacting the driver.
+For Netty in particular, the driver offers an alternative artifact that shades its Netty dependency, allowing you to use newer or older versions of Netty in your application without impacting the driver.
 See [Using the shaded JAR] for more details.

 Another possibility could be that another library you are using depends on a different version of the